FabioRosado/fabiorosado.dev/src/blog/change-css-safari-only.md

 subtitle: How to apply css rules to safari only
 author: "FabioRosado"
 date:   2020-05-16 09:20:02 +0000
-categories: Terminal
+categories: SASS/CSS
-category_icon: fa fa-terminal
+category_icon: fab fa-sass
 tags: Featured
 image: ../images/safari_only.jpg
 excerpt: How I came across the need to set a css rule to apply only to Safari and which media queries combination will allow that.